 - Simple alarms, such as an over-temperature alarm, are susceptible to triggering heat sources like vehicle exhausts, sun reflections, etc. Consideration must be given to these factors during system design.

-Front end loaders and other machinery have exhaust stacks that can run at several hundred degrees.
+Front-end loaders and other machinery have exhaust stacks that can run at several hundred degrees.
 These cause most thermal camera systems to false alarm.
-The system developed by IMC in collaboration with industry reduces these false alarms through advanced machine vision processing techniques.
-The system looks for things that "look like a fire", for example a hot spot that is increasing in temperature or size over time.
-As such, the system can be effectively interfaced with the general inputs of a fire interface panel.
-The system can also provide early alerts via video management systems, SMS and email, or provide coordinates for integration with directed water canons and targeted deluge systems.
+The system developed by IMC in collaboration with the industry reduces these false alarms through advanced machine vision processing techniques.
+The system looks for things that "look like a fire", for example, a hot spot that is increasing in temperature or size over time.
+As such, the system can be effectively interfaced with video management systems, or send alerts via SMS and email.

-The system is scalable, from remote single camera systems operating as IoT devices, through to enterprise grade >100 camera systems with fully virtualised processing servers.
-It is well proven in industry and we are happy to trial head to head against any other system as we are confident in the performance of the system in a transfer station and MRF environment.
+The system is scalable, from remote single camera systems operating as IoT devices through to enterprise grade >100 camera systems with fully virtualised processing servers.

 Web-Based User Interface

 IMC offers a configurable web-based user interface with many convenient features, allowing operators to interact with the fire warning system through any computer connected to the site network.
 These features include the ability to view live camera streams and alarms, reset or block alarms when necessary, select areas of concern in the camera FoV and view site maps with camera locations.

 Additional complimentary systems: